Thank-You Notes: To Send or Not To Send

 Anyone who sends a present, or a card with a personally written message, should receive a note in return.

-Thank-you notes should be written as soon as the patient feels well enough—or a friend or relative can write the notes.
-It’s okay to call close friends rather than write.
+Thank-you notes should be written as soon as the patient feels well enough—or a friend or relative can write the notes to acknowledge the gifts.
+It’s also okay to call or email close friends rather than write.
+The important point is to be sure the gift is acknowledged in a timely fashion, not to create a burden for the person who is ill or recovering.